Propagation of Gravitational Waves in Einstein--Gauss-Bonnet Gravity for Cosmological and Spherically Symmetric Spacetimes: Scalar--Einstein-Gauss-Bonnet gravity

 We should note, however, that the propagating speed of the gravitational wave cannot be equal to that of light in the non-trivial spherically symmetric background, as it was shown in \cite{Nojiri:2023jtf}.

 Since the propagating speed of the gravitational wave cannot be equal to the speed of light near black holes or stellar objects, we consider the scenario that $I^{(2)}_{ij}$ can be neglected in the late Universe.
-This requires that $\xi$ goes to a constant or vanishes in the late Universe, which indicates that the Gauss-Bonnet term in the action (\ref{I8one}) becomes a total derivative and does not give any contribution to the expansion of the Universe, although the term may become necessary in the early Universe.
+This requires that $\xi$ goes to a constant or vanishes in the late Universe, which is a special solution of (\ref{condition}) corresponding to $\xi_1=0$ in (\ref{FLRWsolsol}).
+In this solution, the Gauss-Bonnet term in the action (\ref{I8one}) becomes a total derivative and does not give any contribution to the expansion of the Universe, although the term may become necessary in the early Universe.
 If this scenario is realized, then the theory reduces to the scalar-tensor theory in the late Universe.

 The equations corresponding to the FLRW equations have the following forms, which are given by Eq.~(\ref{gb4bD4one}),